MetaMask/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 window.addEventListener("load", setup);
 ```

-### 3. Serve the project

-To test and verify your project works with MetaMask, serve your project through a local server.
-Navigate to the simple-app project directory.
 Run the `npm run dev` command to test your application locally.
 Open your browser and go to the provided local server URL.

 ### 4. Detect a user's network